Tips for normal delivery

 3. Drink lots of water (8 – 10 glasses a day)

 4. Do gentle exercises that will make your body fit and flexible, especially the pelvic region, for the baby’s descent to become easy

 5. Keep yourself emotionally happy and stress free.
 Listen to good music, and try to be positive

 6. Avoid “test syndrome” where some women are constantly testing themselves (e.g. ultrasound, blood tests, scans etc) and worrying themselves to death

-7. Conduct your due diligence on the care providers you are going to select for your childbirth.
-Check if your midwife, doctor or hospital will support your wish for normal delivery?
+7. Conduct your due diligence on hospitals/doctors you are going to select for your childbirth.
+Check if your doctor or hospital will support your wish for normal delivery?
 Check what are their normal delivery rates.
 After all, it is you who are the customer.
 Become an informed customer, who has done their research.
 Dont you do due diligence when you buy a car?